tgip/hass_growatt_modbus/README.md

 # Growatt Modbus Integration

-A Home Assistant custom integration for reading real-time data from Growatt solar inverters via Modbus TCP.
+A Home Assistant custom integration for reading real-time PV1 data from Growatt solar inverters (tested with Growatt 2000 TTLX with a ShineWiLan-X2 Wifi dongle) via Modbus TCP at a frequency of between 5 seconds and any value you want.

+This is an alternative to getting these values from the default "Growatt Server" integration available in Home Assistant since this integration defaults to a minimum of 5 minute update interval via the Growatt API (this is a limitation of the Growatt API server).

 ## Features